adeschamps/programming-robots-with-elm/talk/script.md

 When I first wrote that function I felt like it was kind of _big_, or spread out, and I tried to refactor it to make it more compact.
-But other than the fact that elm-format puts a generous amount of whitespace in there, I realized that this function say exactly what it needs to and no more.
+But other than the fact that elm-format puts a generous amount of whitespace in there, I realized that this function says exactly what it needs to and no more.
 So I decided to stop worrying about it.

 What we're essentially doing here is taking data from one type of